Is there anything barring a single person from becoming an intended parent?

 There are a lot of unmarried individuals who dream of having a family of their own but haven’t yet found the right person to settle down with or start a family with.

 Such individuals, if they are ready and committed don’t have to wait for Mr. or Mrs. Right to appear.
 Thanks to advances in technology, they can opt to have a baby via surrogacy.

 How will this look like you’re asking?
 Let’s explore.

-1. Can A Single Person Become An Intended Parent?
+Can a Single Person Become an Intended Parent?

 Yes, a single person can certainly become an intended parent via surrogacy.
 One’s marital status does not disqualify you from applying to become an intended parent at a surrogacy agency.